wildfly-clustering/wildfly-clustering-spring/README.md

 ## Notes

+Because Spring Session operates entirely within userspace (i.e. external to the servlet container), its session management behavior will inherently deviate from the servlet specification in several areas.
-Applications that use Spring Session should be aware of the following aberrant behavior:
+In particular, applications using Spring Session should be aware of the following aberrant behavior:

-1. Session create and destroy events will only notify those listeners (instances of `HttpSessionListener`) wired to the `WebApplicationInitializer`.
-Listeners defined using standard mechanisms will not be notified.
+1. Spring Session lacks any facility to notify standard listeners (instances of `HttpSessionListener` declared in web.xml or annotated with @WebListener) of newly created or destroyed sessions.
+   You must instead rely on Spring's own event mechanism.

-1. Spring Session lacks any facility to notify listeners (instances of `HttpSessionAttributeListener`) of new, replaced and removed session attributes.
+1. Spring Session lacks any facility to notify standard listeners (instances of `HttpSessionAttributeListener` declared in web.xml or annotated with @WebListener) of new, replaced and removed session attributes.
+   As far as I am aware, Spring has no mechanism for these events.

-1. Spring Session lacks any facility to notify listeners (instances of `HttpSessionIdListener`) of session identifier changes resulting from `HttpServletRequest.changeSessionId()`.
+1. Spring Session lacks any facility to notify standard listeners (instances of `HttpSessionIdListener` declared in web.xml or annotated with @WebListener) of session identifier changes resulting from `HttpServletRequest.changeSessionId()`.
+   You must instead rely on Spring's own event mechanism.

+1. Applications using Spring Session will generally need to rely on Spring Security for authentication and authorization.
+   Many authentication mechanisms store user identity in the HttpSession or will need to change the session ID following authetication - a common practice for preventing session fixation attacks.
+   Since the servlet container has no access to sessions created by Spring, most container managed security mechanisms will not work.